Intelligence Dashboard

 857 posts

-What exactly goes wrong during verification, and which methods cause the most friction?
+What goes wrong during verification, and which methods cause the most friction?

 What goes wrong during identity verification

-False rejection dwarfs every other friction type.
-This is the core tension: every rejected legitimate user is a potential customer lost.
+False rejection is the leading friction type by a significant margin.
+This is the core tension in modern IDV: every incorrectly rejected user is a potential customer lost.

 Distribution of verification types encountered